jwnwilson/website_generator/README.md

 ## ToDo

+- Fix error on no deployments in deploy plugin
 - Setup multi-site deployment:
   - Do through ops, have list of products and for each create:
   - new db